Owner / Dog Trainer

 Completion of the American Red Cross Cat and Dog First Aid Online Class

-Assist in teaching group classes and private sessions, gaining valuable experience working with clients and their pets
+Assist in teaching group classes and private sessions, gaining valuable experience working with clients and their pets.

 Delve into in-depth study modules covering key topics, including: